athy-org/athy-static-web/index.md

 Okay assuming your code generated successfully, you may be wondering how it works and how to use it going forward.

+Haha ask JP if you really wanna know ;)

 ## Why use this tool?

 Well, why use any code-generator?
 If you're new to the space, this type of tool can be useful if: